Overview

 Each week includes speaking practice, games, cultural context, and real-world role-plays.
 You’ll use everything you learn — right away.

-Full review: Build fluency through review and games
+Week 10: Full review: Build fluency through review activities, games, and role-play

-Final presentation: Deliver your first full monologue in Spanish!
+Week 12: Final presentation: Deliver your first full monologue in Spanish

 Meet Your Instructor